hakuna-max/NoteBook/_sources/notes/stat_infer/01_prob_theory.md

+---
+tags:
+    - probability
+---

 # Probability Theory

 ## Set Theory

-Sample space
-: The set, $S$, of all possible outcomes of a particular experiment is called the sample space for the experiment.
+**_Sample space_**: The set, $S$, of all possible outcomes of a particular experiment is called the sample space for the experiment.

 **_Event_**: An event is any collection of possible outcomes of an experiment, that is, any subset of S (including S itself).